 In the distance, another noise joined this morning chorus.
 The faint sound of a horse and rider approaching, but the timing was askew.
 Cling, cling, cling, clang, rang the falling hooves.
 Cling, cling, cling, clang, in lazy repetition.
 High on the hill above the river a lone horseman appeared, his cowl drawn up to ward off the dew; his mount seeming to favour one leg, laying the hoof more gently than the others.

-The rider paused and turned his face toward the hamlet of Rosendale, a tiny community built on an ancient fording point.
+The rider paused and looked down on Rosendale, a tiny community built on an ancient fording point.
 Smoke from early morning cooking fires was beginning to pool above the thatched roofs.
-The rider gently urged his mount forward with a twitch of his heal but demanded no more than the animal was comfortable to give.
-Their progress toward the village was slow, but it was determined.
-Before long the hooded figure clopped along trails worn betwixt the sleepy houses.
-He rained his steed to a halt when a raggy boy appeared in a doorway.
+He gently urged his mount forward, demanding no more than the animal was comfortable to give.
+Their progress was slow, but it was determined.
+Before long he clopped betwixt the sleepy houses.
+He rained his steed to a halt when a rangy boy appeared in a doorway.

-"Ah, I see the cat has been away with your tongue early this morning," he teased which broke the spell fallen over the child.
+"I see the cat has been away with your tongue," he teased, which broke the spell fallen over the child.

 "The very same."

 "My mount has thrown a shoe.
 Can you accommodate us with a few hours rest and a new set of iron for my friend?" he asked, patting the animal on the neck.